-Early Stages of Digestion
+Early Stages of Beef Digestion

 Your body begins breaking down your food when you take your first bite.
 The mashing of your teeth starts to break the beef down into smaller pieces, creating more surface area for gastric, intestinal and pancreatic juices and specialized enzymes to do their work.

-A 3-ounce portion of grilled beef tenderloin, trimmed of fat, has 26 grams of protein, all of which your body needs to break down into amino acids.
+According to the USDA, a 3-ounce portion of grilled beef tenderloin, trimmed of fat, has 26 grams of protein, all of which your body needs to break down into amino acids.
 Your body then uses these aminos to fulfill different functions, including building muscle and supporting your immune system.

-The same portion of grilled tenderloin also contains 8 grams of fat.
+The same portion of grilled tenderloin also contains 8.3 grams of fat.
 Fat digestion doesn't begin until the food reaches the small intestine.
 Here, bile salts emulsify the fat molecules so that pancreatic enzymes called lipases can more easily break the fats down into free fatty acids and monoglycerides.

 Aiding Beef Digestion

 Fattier cuts of beef will be more difficult for the body to digest, so if you find that you have trouble digesting beef, choosing leaner cuts can help.
 Chew the beef thoroughly before swallowing it, to aid digestion once the meat reaches the stomach.

-- HemoCode System: Beef Intolerance
+Beware Beef Intolerance